When learning Thai Massage, you will notice that there are many techniques that are not much used in other modalities.

 Here is the main difference: Stretches in Thai Massage work on muscles and traction works on joints.

-Thai Healing Massage Academy offers many online training courses which teach all aspects of Thai Massage – stretches, traction, massage, and energy line work.
-Please visit our training library here:
+Thai Healing Massage Academy provides many online training courses which teach all aspects of Thai Massage – stretches, traction, massage, and energy line work.

-The author, Shama Kern, is the founder and director of Thai Healing Massage Academy and the author of 20 Thai Massage online training courses.
-He has been practicing and teaching Thai Massage for 18 years.
+The author, Shama Kern, is the founder of Thai Healing Massage Academy and the creator of 20 Thai Massage online training courses.
+He has been practicing and teaching Thai Massage for over two decades.